-We sometimes forget that the professional sports teams we watch on Television every week are virtually no different than the McDonalds or H&R Block franchises down the street.
-The owners tend to be billionaires and there is obvious exclusivity associated with professional sports franchises, but in the end, it is the same concept, same system and same franchise platform that makes the business model so effective.
-In recent years, the valuations for basketball franchises have lead the way in the news with amazing increases in valuations, football is not far behind and most other professional franchises seem to also have amazing values associated with the franchise businesses.
+We sometimes forget that the professional sports teams we watch on Television every week are virtually no different than the Mcdonald’s or H&R Block franchises down the street.
+The owners tend to be billionaires and there is obvious exclusivity associated with professional sports franchises.
+Still, in the end, it is the same concept, same system, and same franchise platform that makes the business model so effective.
+In recent years, the valuations for basketball franchises have led the way in the news with great increases in valuations, football is not far behind and most other professional franchises seem to also have amazing values associated with the franchise businesses.
 They are growing each year in their value and there are many different contributing factors that are driving this trait.
 As a pretty regular person like myself, the idea of owning a professional sports franchise seems like a pipe dream, but the factors that are driving growth in these segments can be valuable to understand when considering investing in other franchises and in positioning your own brand for franchising.

 What are the statistics for professional sports franchise growth?